 - Ice and coarse salt.

 Agavero: This liqueur is distilled from the Agave plant.
 It's a bit sweeter than sugar, closer to honey flavor.
-Go with Blue Agave, or our favorite Agavero Orange Liqueur.
+Go with Blue Agave or our favorite Agavero Orange Liqueur.
 At the end of the evening, pour over some crushed ice and sip slowly.

-Perfect end to your Cinco de Mayo!
+The perfect end to your Cinco de Mayo!